 How Much Should You Spend on PPC Advertising?

-Setting a budget is one of the most important decisions marketers must make when creating their PPC campaigns.
+Setting your PPC Advertising budget is one of the most important decisions marketers must make when developing their strategies for a PPC Advertising campaign.
 It’s also among the most challenging ones.
 The lack of data, absence of a structured approach, or simply not having a clear goal, can all cause you to create a budget that doesn’t help get the most return from advertising bucks.

 And there’s a strong incentive to get the budgeting right — Google estimates that $1 spent in Google Ads might generate $8 of profit in return.